Social Work

 Our clinical social workers are trusted resources for the families we serve.
 We’re here as your advocates throughout your hospital stay and beyond.
 Our social work team offers:

 • Unique support for every family: Social work support takes many forms, depending on what you need.
-We’re here to answer questions, connect you with hospital and community resources and more.
+We’re here to answer questions, connect you with hospital and community resources, and more.

 • Protection for the most vulnerable: The Audrey Hepburn CARES Center provides compassionate examinations, diagnosis and intervention for suspected child abuse victims and their families.
 Team members also provide education and training throughout the region.

-The social work team’s goal is to support every family and make sure they have what they need while a child is hospitalized.
-We work with you to determine your needs and the best way to address them.
+The Clinical Social Work team’s goal is to support patients and families and make sure they have what they need while at Children’s Hospital Los Angeles.
+We work with you to determine your needs and the best way to address them, including connecting you with direct behavioral health services.
+Our Clinical Social Workers are embedded as part of the Psychiatry Consultation-Liaison Service and many other medical teams at Children’s Hospital Los Angeles.

 • Crisis intervention